 When your application for a provincial nomination is approved, you will receive a Certificate of Nomination from the respective province.
 Depending on the provincial program, we will file your application to the federal government.

 The nomination of the province enables us to submit your application for permanent residency to the Federal government.
 Depending on the stream and the program, the federal stage can be a paper application or electronic – via the Express Entry.
 If the provincial stream through which you were nominated is linked to Express Entry, your nomination will be added to your profile.
 The nomination will add 600 points to your profile, which in turn almost guarantees that you will receive an invitation to apply for permanent residence in Express Entry in the next round.
 If your provincial program flow is not associated with Express Entry, we will send the entire package of documents by mail.

 This stage is the longest in the whole process.
 The Federal government will check your application for completeness and assess that you satisfy all the requirements of the immigration program.
 During this stage, you will have to pass the medical exam and background check.
-The background check consists of criminality and security assessment.
+The background check consists of criminality and security assessments.
 In some cases, the IRCC may request additional documents to make a final decision.
-Once all checks are cleared, you will receive a Ready for Visa email with the request to send your passports or passports copies to the Visa office.
+Once all checks are cleared, you will receive a Ready for Visa email with the request to send your passports or passport copies to the Visa office.
 3-4 weeks after that you will get a Confirmation of the Permanent Residency.
 With this document, you will be able to come to Canada and do the landing.
 After the landing, you will be officially a Permanent Resident of Canada.